Using the Custom SQL Rule Set Feature (KBA4455)

 SELECT [id_col], [mask_col1], [mask_col2],...
 FROM [table] WHERE [predicate];

-A warning when creating the SELECT statement - Union will perform multiple scans on the table and can cause deadlocks.
+• Union will perform multiple scans on the table which can cause deadlocks.

-Custom SQL and Masking Jobs
+Custom SQL and IP or OTF Masking

 Masking: In-Place